linazoo/third-phase/week-1/thursday.md

 # Week 1: Thursday

+### Lecture

+No lecture.

 ### Challenges

 ##### Core Challenges

-With your group, complete the following challenges.

-- All day: Continue your DBC Overflow project
+With your group, continue your DBC Overflow project.

 - 3pm / 4pm: Instructor Reviews